 Using the Tiger Shark in fresh water is a real joy.
 Submersible detector, submersible headphones.
 It makes a distinct "quack" sound when you find a target.
 Well, not really a "quack", but it reminds me of one.
 It's a beep that has a particular quality.
 Discriminated targets give a more broken-up sound, as you'd expect.
 I found that using the Tiger Shark in All Metal (Fast) mode was also a lot of fun in the water.
 That will uncover more junk, but more coins too.
 I usually use Disc mode, though.

-This machine is an absolute winner in freshwater.
-I really can't think of any detector that I'd rather use there, and I say that as a pretty big fan of Minelab and Fisher metal detectors.
+This machine is an absolute winner in freshwater; if you plan to detect there, just get one.
+I think you'll like it.
+I really can't think of any detector that I'd rather use in fresh water, and I say that as a pretty big fan of Minelab and Fisher metal detectors.

 Tiger Shark on Dry Land... or Soaking Wet Land, if you prefer

 The Tiger Shark achieves good depth on land.
 It doesn't quite get the depth of a Tejon (not many detectors do), but it's pretty respectable in its own right.
 In a heavily-pounded park, I found two different Barber dimes, each at 7" to 7 1/2" depth.
 The signals were not loud, but they were consistent.
 What's remarkable is that I had gone over the same spot with two other detectors and missed these coins.

 I didn't see any other detectorists around that day.
 That might be because it was raining steadily.
 This is one of the big secrets of finding the deep stuff with a Tiger Shark: you can take advantage of the saturated ground when others can't.
 By the time it stops raining, the ground is already drying up.
 You with your Tiger Shark can hit it while the ground is soaked.
 And you'll have more fun doing it, because this detector is a lot lighter than a Minelab Excalibur or a Fisher CZ-21.